aws/aws-encryption-sdk-python/README.rst

 Legacy Concepts
 ===============
-This section describes legacy concepts used in earlier versions of this library.
+This section describes legacy concepts introduced in earlier versions of this library.
 These components have been superseded by new components in the `AWS Cryptographic Material Providers Library (MPL)`_.
 Please avoid using these components, and instead use components in the MPL.